IanLeatherbury/XamarinEvolveDemoApp/README.md

 This is a demo app showing how to extend Xamarin.Forms.
 It has three main ideas.

 ## **1. Do what you can with Xamarin.Forms**
-Enable the beautify functions in SessionCell.cs and SessionPage.cs to exhaust the possible options with Xamarin.Forms
+Enable the Beautify() functions in SessionCell.cs and SessionPage.cs to exhaust the possible options with Xamarin.Forms

 ## **2. Modify existing controls**
 Enable the first 5 custom renderers in the PlatformEnhancements.cs page to modify some custom iOS controls.
 These are: